maxint-rd/TM16xx/README.md

 - Revised library structure to simplify support of other TM16xx chips.
 - Basic functionality in base class for a uniform API.
 - Support for TM1637.
 Note: TM1637 does not support simultaneous button presses.
-  (Method derived from https://github.com/avishorp/TM1637 but using pins in standard output mode when writing).
+  (Method derived from [TM1637 library](https://github.com/avishorp/TM1637) but using pins in standard output mode when writing).
 - Support for TM1668.
 Note: TM1668 can be used in 10x7 - 13x4 display modes.
 - Reduced required RAM memory by using PROGMEM fonts.
 - Support for ATtiny44A and ESP8266 in addition to regular Arduinos.
 - Separate classes for LED matrix and advanced LED display support.
 - Simple display of text and numbers on7-segment displays using familiar print() and println() methods.
 - Support for the Adafruit GFX graphics library for advanced graphics on a LED matrix.
+- Support for combining multiple modules into one large Adafruit GFX matrix.
 - Added [library examples](/examples).

 ## Features & limitations